PolyMathOrg/PolyMath/src/Math-DHB-Numerical.package/DhbVectorAccumulator.class/README.md

 I'm a simple object summing vectors.
+THe idea that I does not keep the data but information that are representative of the accumulated data.

+(c) Copyrights Didier BESSET, 2000